-Widely regarded as the greatest writer of the English language, William Shakespeare and his works occupy a special place in western culture.
-Though first performed nearly half a millennium ago, his famous plays remain as witty, insightful, and moving as ever.
+Widely regarded as the greatest writer of the English language, William Shakespeare’s works occupy a special place in western culture.
+Though first performed over half a millennium ago, his plays remain as witty, insightful, moving, and relevant as ever.

 Oglethorpe’s minor in Shakespeare and Renaissance Studies is a uniquely interdisciplinary program – the first of its kind – that offers a detailed and in-depth exploration both of Shakespeare’s works and the Renaissance culture in which he lived and worked.

-The program requires each student to take two courses on Shakespeare and two courses on Renaissance culture and history.
+The program requires each student to take four courses, with at least two courses on Shakespeare and at least one course focused on Renaissance culture and history.
 Options include:

 - Shakespeare’s Early Plays to 1603

 - Shakespeare’s Late Plays 16013-1613

 - And courses with a focus on history/culture from among “The Age of Elizabeth,” “Renaissance and Reformation,” “The Witch Craze,” “Italian Renaissance Art History,” “Northern European and Baroque Art History,” etc.